 At this point, you’ve done just about all you can to prevent damage to your wood floors.
 All that’s left is to make sure there’s no damage that requires calling in the professionals.

 5. Look For Mold

 Outside of checking for obvious deformity in the floors themselves, the most important sign to look for is the presence of mold.
 If mold growth has set in, you’ll need to take care of it right away in order to prevent the mold from spreading and becoming a bigger issue.
 Check the area carefully for visible mold either on the wood or in the pores of the grain.

 You’ll want to keep your fans and dehumidifiers running throughout this entire process—mold loves moisture, so anything you can do to make your floors as dry and inhospitable to spore growth as possible will save you headaches down the line.

-Once you’ve determined you are mold free, then you’ve successfully saved your wood floors!
-Depending on the water source, you may want to bring someone in to ensure the flooding doesn’t reoccur.
-Remember, stay dry out there, but if you ever are in the unfortunate situation of facing a water damage issue in your own home, all is not lost.
-You can still save your floors with immediate action and if necessary, help from professionals.
+Depending on the water source, you may want to bring someone in to ensure the flooding doesn’t recur.
+Remember, if you ever are facing a water damage issue in your own home, all is not lost.
+You can still save wood floors with immediate action and if necessary, help from professionals.